exterkamp/BasicCalc/README.md

-# BasicCalc A Calculator App
+# BasicCalc, A Calculator App

-BasicCalc is a simple 4 function calculator app for Android Kit Kat and above
+BasicCalc is a simple 4 function calculator app for Android Kit Kat and above.

 ##Features